maiamcc/contrasite/_src/dances.markdown

 ---
 <script src="javascripts/dances.js"></script>

-Here are a handful of dances that I've written, with more to come soon!
-(I've got more on the back-burner, but I only post dances here once they've been tested and vetted.)
-If any of these dances strike your fancy, _please do call them_, spread them around, etc.!
-I ask only that (if you feel like it) you [drop me a line](/contact.html) and let me know how it went.
-Feedback is always welcome, as are requests.
+Here are a handful of dances that I've written, with more always on the way.
+If any of these dances strike your fancy, please do call them and spread them around!
+Feedback is always welcome; feel free to [drop me a line](/contact.html).

 <!-- TODO: style this better
 A note on dance difficulties: